 Determining college counseling costs starts with breaking down the services in this particular investment.
 No matter where your teen is on their journey to college, it's no secret that the college application process has many layers and requires proper planning and preparation.

 A few things to remember before we dive into what you can expect when working with a college counselor:

 - Every consultancy is different, and price points may vary.
 Always be sure to check out a company's Services page for more information.

 - Some companies charge hourly or have set packages, while others are subject to change with additional services available as add-ons.
-Collegewise maintains a personalized package model because no two students are alike, and every unique need deserves a unique approach.
+Collegewise maintains a personalized package model because no two students are alike, and every unique teen need deserves a unique approach.

 For families looking to receive application support, including:

 - Regular progress reports, check-in meetings, and project management